kelmore5/PhillyRealEstateParser/README.md

 address to be parsed in the A (or first) column of the spreadsheet to be read by the script.
 There is no limit to the amount of addresses that can be added.

+Any address that has a problem while downloading will be output to an Error file with a message explaining the issue.

 This project utilizes two other projects of mine: [python-utilities](https://github.com/kelmore5/python-utilities) and [SeleniumBrowser](https://github.com/kelmore5/SeleniumBrowser), both of which should already be uploaded within this git repository.